huyng/Foundation/README.md

     Commands:
-        add (a)          add file or folder to your repository of project templates clip (cc)        copy the contents of file to clipboard doc (d)          print documentation about the template packages edit (e)         edit a template package in your editor help (?)         give detailed help on a specific sub-command list (ls)        list all the available templates locate (l)       print the directory location of the template package put (p)          create new project from template remove (rm)      removes template package from the repository
+        add (a)          add file or folder to your repository of project templates clip (cc)        copy the contents of a file-based bundle to clipboard doc (d)          print documentation about the template packages edit (e)         edit a template package in your editor open (o)         open the directory where the package resides help (?)         give detailed help on a specific sub-command list (ls)        list all the available templates locate (l)       print the directory location of the template package put (p)          create new project from template remove (rm)      removes template package from the repository new (n)          start a new file-based template package

 ## Getting Started ##